nimabgr/VHDL-I2C-Controller/README.md

 ## Overview

 This repository contains the VHDL source code for an **I2C (Inter-Integrated Circuit) Master Controller**.
-This project was developed as a final assignment for the **"Programmable Digital Systems Design"** course at [University of Tabriz].
+This project was developed as a final assignment for the **"Programmable Digital Systems Design"** course at University of Tabriz.

 The primary goal of this project is to implement the I2C communication protocol in VHDL, creating a synthesizable module capable of acting as a master on an I2C bus.
 The implementation is designed to handle start/stop conditions, send slave addresses, send register addresses, and manage both write and read data transactions.